onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 > "The Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your strength." - [Deuteronomy 6:4-5](https://www.biblegateway.com/passage/?search=Deuteronomy%206&version=NIV#en-NIV-3305)

-we need to call a spade a spade

 Kurzgesagt is a German phrase meaning "shortly said," "in brief," or "in a nutshell" Kurzgesagt as a Service